nanakogawa/personal-goals/README.md

 4. Be Creative
 5. Meet More People

-# October 30, 2016
+# October 24, 2016

 ### This Week's Focus: Get Back in the Groove

 ### Things I'll Do This Week:
 - [ ] Go to the gym ≥ 3
 - [ ] Listen to a podcast or read a book ≥ 3
-- [ ] Pick a template for my personal website
+- [x] Pick a template for my personal website
 - [ ] Build personal website
 - [ ] Upload the personal website live
 - [ ] Sketch a page of food in the green Molskin